TV Adsorbers

 Note: Compare inlet/outlet sizes to your flow rate and system duct sizes to make sure your fan has enough static pressure available to produce the design flow rate.

 Installation and Startup – TV Series adsorbers require no special procedure for startup.
 Remove the shipping plugs from the inlet and outlet and make the proper connections to your system.
-The unit is now ready for service and can be started up.
+The unit is now ready for service.
 Unions or quick connect fittings are recommended if the unit will be disconnected frequently.
-Multiple units can be connected in parallel to increase the treated air flow.
-Testing after a unit is the only way to determine when the carbon is spent.

 Recharging – Once the carbon is saturated by contaminants, the unit should be taken off line.
 If connected in a series mode, the next downstream unit should be moved into the lead position and a fresh unit put at the end of the train.
 All shipping plugs must be replaced when the unit is to be transported.
 General Carbon has modern equipment and OSHA trained technicians to service your carbon adsorbers.
 Please call us at 973-523-2223 to get a free service price quote.